ToPeter/ID3-lyrics-writer/README.md

 For writing lyrics to MP3:

 	$ cat lyrics.txt | node build.js

 	- if the answer = null undefined; lyrics were saved into the file
 	- now your can run tagReader.js to check it out

 >For some reason I can see only part of lyrics on my phone device.
 >I know that they are written there but they are not shown entirely.
 >
->TODO: check why is this happening!
+>TODO: check why is this happening
->
+>TODO: better file structure